toasty1096/Topo2Hexmap/README.md

 If you encounter any issues while running the program, please open an issue in this repository.
-As this is my first GitHub project, feedback and bug reports are especially welcome.
+This is my first GitHub project, so feedback and bug reports are especially welcome.